drivet/website/content/blog/technical/theremin-intro.md

-title: On Plucking Musical Notes Out of Thin Air
+title: On Pulling Musical Notes Out of Thin Air
-date: 2018-03-22 10:10:44
+date: 2018-05-01 22:45:07
-modified: 2018-03-22 10:10:44
+modified: 2018-05-01 22:45:07
 status: draft

-I am an unapologetic Downton Abbey fan.
+I am an unapologetic [Downton Abbey][3] fan.
 The series is full of memorable scenes, but one in particular has stuck with me.
-Daisy, one of the scullery maids, when asked if she turned on the electric lights in one of the rooms, replies "No. I daren't".
+Daisy, one of the scullery maids, is asked if she turned on the electric lights in one of the rooms and she replies "No. I daren't".

-Daisy is afraid of electricity.
-It's hard to imagine now, that there was a time when electricity was _known_ but not _ubiquitous_.
-It seems like such a minor, throwaway line, but I feel like it succinctly captures how people must have related to it back then.
+It seems like such a minor, throwaway line, but I feel like it succinctly captures how the uninitiated must have felt about electricity back then.

-I can only imagine how it must have seemed to uninitiated.
-Horses, steam, gas, water wheels, fire - these are all very visible and tangible ways to power a machine, or to light a lamp.
-But you never see electricity moving or burning, even as you see the motor spinning or the lamp go bright.
-It's weird, when you think about it.
+Daisy is downright _afraid_ of it.
+Steam, and fire are very direct and literal sources of energy, but electricity is much more abstract.
+You never see the electricity moving or burning, even as the motor spins or the lamp shines.

-It must have seemed ghostly.
+It must have seemed rather ghostly.
 Spooky, even.

-And the idea that one could make music from this stuff - that one could build a device to turn this abstract, invisible force into something audible - must have been a hard one to swallow.
+And the idea that one could make music from this stuff - that one could build a device to turn this abstract, invisible force into something audible and pleasing to the ear - must have been downright _unnerving_.

-Hell, it must have been downright _unnerving_.

 ## Music from the Void